Chapter 3 Extra Practice

 4. What is the probability of choosing two kittens of the same color?

-23. Fifty percent of the workers at a factory work a second job, 25% have a spouse who also works, 5% work a second job and have a spouse who also works.
+17. Fifty percent of the workers at a factory work a second job, 25% have a spouse who also works, and 5% work a second job and have a spouse who also works.
 Draw a Venn diagram showing the relationships.
-Let W = works a second job and S = spouse also works.
+Let W = working a second job and S = spouse also working.

-24. A person with type O blood and a negative Rh factor (Rh-) can donate blood to any person with any blood type.
-Four percent of African Americans have type O blood and a negative RH factor, 5−10% of African Americans have the Rh- factor, and 51% have type O blood.
-[4] [5]
+18. A person with type O blood and a negative Rh factor (Rh-) can donate blood to any person with any blood type.
+Four percent of African Americans have type O blood and a negative Rh factor, 5−10% of African Americans have the Rh- factor, and 51% have type O blood.[3]
+[4]

 The “O” circle represents the African Americans with type O blood.
 The “Rh-” oval represents the African Americans with the Rh- factor.

-We will take the average of 5% and 10% and use 7.5% as the percent of African Americans who have the Rh- factor.
-Let O = African American with Type O blood and R = African American with Rh- factor.
+We will take the average of 5% and 10%, using 7.5% as the percent of African Americans who have the Rh- factor.
+Let O = African American with type O blood and R = African American with Rh- factor.

-6. In the Venn Diagram, describe the area in the rectangle but outside both the circle and the oval using a complete sentence.
+6. In a complete sentence, describe the area of the Venn diagram in the rectangle but outside both the circle and the oval.

 1. Draw a Venn diagram representing the situation.